Studying at London Bloomsbury

 The University of Law

 Situated in the heart of London, Bloomsbury is our largest campus and is close to London’s major legal and business hubs.
+The University of Law Business School operates out of this campus.
+Full course listings can be seen below.

 Law Courses Available